SchemaStore/schemastore/CONTRIBUTING.md

 - `type` can't be an array, which is intentional, `anyOf`/`oneOf` should be used in this case
 - It links to [understanding-json-schema](https://json-schema.org/understanding-json-schema/index.html) for each hint/check

-To check your schema against that schema, use `npm run check-strict -- --SchemaName=<schemaName.json>`.
+To check your schema against that schema, use `node cli.js check-strict --schema-name=<schemaName.json>`.

 ❌ **Don't forget** add test files.